 As people age, facial skin begins to lose elasticity, causing wrinkles and sagging.
 Extensive sun exposure or large weight fluctuations can greatly accelerate aging of the skin, leaving people looking much older than they actually are.
 The board-certified plastic surgeons at Fox Valley Plastic Surgery perform facelift surgery in Wisconsin to help women and men look naturally more youthful and rejuvenated.

-Dr. David Janssen and Dr. William Doubek are experts in face lifts.
-The Wisconsin plastic surgeons are helping women and men from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan perfect their personal Renaissance.
+Dr. David Janssen is an expert in face lifts, and is helping women and men from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan perfect their personal Renaissance.
 To learn more about facial rejuvenation procedures, request your consultation in either the Oshkosh or Appleton office using our online form or contact us at (920) 233-1540.
-The non-refundable $80 cosmetic consultation fee can be applied towards the cost of the procedure.
+The non-refundable $100 cosmetic consultation fee can be applied towards the cost of the procedure.

 A facelift, or rhytidectomy, is a surgical procedure that improves visible signs of aging in the face and neck, such as: